ArkTechOrg/arktech-website/README.md

 ## Deploying in Docker
 #### Building the docker image and deploying it in a container
 - Make sure your present working directory is the root directory of the project
-- `docker build -t linuxgang-website:latest .` to build the docker image
+- `docker build -t arktech-website:latest .` to build the docker image
 <details>
     <summary>Using Docker Run</summary>

-- `docker run --rm --name irlamigo-website -p 443:443/tcp -p 80:80/tcp -d linuxgang-website:latest` to deploy the docker image into a container
+- `docker run --rm --name irlamigo-website -p 443:443/tcp -p 80:80/tcp -d arktech-website:latest` to deploy the docker image into a container
 </details>
 <details>
     <summary><b>Alternate:</b> Using Docker Compose</summary>